 After the whirlwind of 2020, more nonprofits are turning to collaboration with other nonprofits to pool resources, gain efficiency, and better serve their mission.
 Nonprofits can merge their back offices to enjoy lower overhead cost, enter into a joint venture to expand their offerings or service area, or even merge completely into one complete entity.
 But navigating which option is right for your nonprofit can be challenging.
-The first step is to understand the differences between the types of collaboration.
+The first step is to understand the differences between the types of nonprofit collaboration.

 Mergers are the most formal process in this list.
 A merger can involve completely combining two nonprofit entities, or one larger nonprofit entity adding a smaller nonprofit to the organization to add a new program or service area.
 The merger process range from short and simple to lengthy and complicated.
 But it is always important to do your due diligence during a merger.
 Many nonprofits use a consultant during the process to help perform due diligence and implement best practices.
 When you’re ready to officially merge after the due diligence process, it’s important to have an attorney who is knowledgeable about nonprofit law.
 While a volunteer attorney may be well meaning, there are differences in how the law handles nonprofits and for-profit entities, so an attorney who works primarily with for-profit companies or individuals could put your organization at risk of noncompliance.